jphp-group/develnext-ide/README.md

 ## How to run?

-1. Install the last version of JPPM.
+1. Install **Java Development Kit 10** and the last version of JPPM.
 2. Prepare IDE dependencies:
 ```bash
 jppm prepare-ide